-Music Improvisation Collective(MIC) is a community initiative and a sister site to Northwood Music.
+Music Improvisation Collective(MIC) is a community initiative of Northwood Music.
 MIC seeks to promote the art and science of improvisation to the public and offers direct opportunities for live jamming and performance for all, giving your learning experience a truly authentic one.
 Go to www.mic.sg for more details.

-Our selected Jazz programmes are also endorsed by the Singapore National Arts Council (NAC) under the NAC AEP (Arts Education Programmes).
-Schools are entitled up to 50% co funding by NAC for our endorsed programmes.
+Our selected Jazz programmes are also endorsed under the NAC-AEP (Arts Education Programmes).
+Schools are entitled up to 50% subsidy by Tote Board for our endorsed programmes.